 Anyone who believes they have been excluded from participation in, denied the benefits of, or otherwise subjected to discrimination under any City of Sammamish program or activity because of their race, color, national origin, age, sex, or disability may file a complaint.

-Complaints must be filed in writing within 180 days from the last date of the alleged discrimination; however, you may contact the City of Sammamish’s Title VI Coordinator if you believe your compliant may fall outside of this deadline.
+Complaints must be filed in writing within 180 days from the last date of the alleged discrimination.
+However, you may contact the City of Sammamish’s Title VI Coordinator if you believe your complaint may fall outside of this deadline.

 Once a complaint is received, the City of Sammamish will review it to determine if our office has jurisdiction.
 The complainant will receive an acknowledgment letter informing him/her whether the complaint will be investigated by our office.

-The notification of the final decision will advise the complainant of his/her appeal rights with WSDOT and USDOT if he/she is dissatisfied with the final decision rendered.
+The notification of the final decision will advise the complainant of their appeal rights with WSDOT and USDOT if they are dissatisfied with the final decision rendered.